-DV is a format for storing digital video.
-It was launched in 1995 with joint efforts of leading producers of video camera recorders.
-DV was originally designed for recording onto magnetic tape.
+DV is a digital video tape format launched in 1995.
 Tape is enclosed into videocassettes of four different sizes: small, medium, large and extra-large.
 All DV cassettes use tape that is 1/4 inch (6.35 mm) wide.
 Small cassettes, also known as S-size or MiniDV cassettes, had been intended for amateur use, but have become accepted in professional productions as well.

 Digitizing World has the high-end decks for the best quality transfers of DV to other digital formats like mp4, Apple ProRes, DVD, or Blu-ray.
 All work done in house.